mBayraktar12/PSO-Hyperparameter-Selection/README.md

 # Particle Swarm Optimization (PSO) Hyperparameter Optimization

-This project demonstrates the use of Particle Swarm Optimization (PSO) for hyperparameter optimization of machine learning models.
+This project demonstrates the use of Particle Swarm Optimization (PSO) for hyperparameter optimization of machine learning models in classification task.

 ## Introduction